 Construction of new buildings and infrastructure was going on during the time I took photos.

-Two set of connected transformations are noticeable at the market :
+Two set of connected material assemblages and their associated transformations are noticeable at the market :

-1) Transformation Related to Cars (car mobility-related) – A transformation from a soviet-car economy to a post-soviet car-related economy of petty merchants that are connected to the capitalist global economy.
+1) Transformation Related to Cars (mobile assemblages and their parts) – A transformation from a soviet-cars to a post-soviet cars, run by petty merchants that are connected to the capitalist global economy.

-2) Transformation Related to (Immobile) Shops/Stalls – a transformation from stalls created after the collapse of the soviet union (by independent individuals) to newly constructed buildings to be rented as shops (where the state and the finance economy play their dominant roles).
+2) Transformation Related to (Immobile) Stalls/Shops – a transformation from stalls created after the collapse of the soviet union (by independent individuals), to newly constructed buildings (started in the twentieth century), rented as shops.

 One could, perhaps, talk about the market as a site for multiple ambiguous temporalities.

 Those who make a living in the market could also be categorized into two groups: